-MARK INDREBO - PRESIDENT
+MARK INDREBO - PRESIDENt

 Mark grew up in Tacoma, and now lives on the Middle Fork of Quilceda Creek in Marysville with his wife and their three children.
 He earned his MS in Geology from Western Washington University, and is a consultant working on river assessment, planning, and restoration projects around the State.
 A former staff member at SSS, Mark joined the Board in 2015, and is excited to be working with the dedicated staff and volunteers that play such a crucial role in helping to ensure the survival of salmon in our local watersheds.

-STACI LINDSTRAND - TREASURER
+STACI LINDSTRAND - Director

 BRANCH MANAGER, HERITAGE BANK